elysiummachines/surge/README.md

 ![Surge Demo](assets/demo.gif)

-## Backstory

-We are two college students who maintain this project.
-We suffered from terrible college internet and desperately wanted something that downloads files as fast as physically possible.

-The existing options were lacking: XDM is no longer maintained, and IDM is closed-source and paid.
-So, we built Surge—an open-source, high-performance download manager that squeezes every bit of bandwidth out of your connection.

 ## Why use Surge?

 Most browsers open a single connection for a download.
 Surge opens multiple (up to 32), splits the file, and downloads chunks in parallel.
 But we take it a step further: